The model theory of the curve graph: Background

 \begin{definition}[$\mL$--structure] A \emph{language} $\mL$ is a set of constants, function symbols and relation symbols.
 An \emph{$\mathcal{L}$--structure} $\mM$ is given by a set $M$ called the \emph{universe}, together with an interpretation of the constants, relations, and functions of $\LL$.
 We say that a structure is \emph{relational} if its underlying language has no functions and no constants. \end{definition}

+When talking about specific elements or collections of elements in the universe of a $\mathcal{L}$--structure, one often encounters \emph{tuples}.
+These will be thought of as subsets of the universe, indexed by an ordinal.
+If $A$ and $B$ are tuples of elements in a universe $M$, we will write $AB$ for the tuple $(A,B)$, indexed by the ordinal sum.

 One can use symbols in a language, together with logical connectives, variables, and quantifiers, in order to express conditions on tuples of elements in a structure.
 Such a condition among tuples is called a \emph{formula}.
 A \emph{sentence} is a formula without variables that are unbound by a quantifier.
+A formula or sentence in the language $\mathcal L$ is called an \emph{$\LL$--formula} or \emph{$\LL$--sentence}.
+If $A\subset M$, where $\mM$ is an $\mL$--structure, we call \emph{$\LL(A)$--formulae (resp.~sentences)} the $\LL$--formulae (resp.~sentences) with parameters in $A$.